 Yes, you may bring your own games at your own risk.
 If you want to arrange playtesting of your own prototype game with our customers, please talk to Rob or Emily.
 It may be best to set it up as a meetup event and let people know in advance.
 We have had several game launches/demos/kickstarter events here as well if that is of interest, please email rob @ librarypot . uk.

 Ssshhh … yes, we do!!
 It is for adults only (minimum age is 14 years old).
 Younger kids have plenty of soft play options for themselves.
 There are some rules so please don’t just jump in.
 The most important one is NO SHOES.
 Your shoes have been walking in god-knows-what and other ball pool users do not want that on our balls.
-There is an extra charge for using the ball pool during the week.
+There is an extra charge for using the ball pool.
 You will also find some hats and costumes around the place that you can borrow to get into that strawberry mood…

 Yes, there are a few Japanese dishes on the menu and, yes, we tend to play Japanese Riichi Mahjong and, yes, we do have lots of Japanese books and mangas and, yes, we do show anime in the dungeon and yes, there is a J-Pop playlist and, yes, you will find people happily playing Go and Shogi (as well as Sekigahara, Samurai, Kamisado and other Japanese-sounding games).
 But this has mainly been because our customers have requested such things and we quite like it all too.
 And Rob found a good sake supplier!
 Have a look at the 1.8 litre bottle of every day sake.
 You can join us in a self-help teach-yourself-Japanese group, please see our meetup events.

 Yes, you can hire The Library Pot as a venue, a film location, or arrange to hold corporate events here, such as skills assessments based around board games – or team building fun.
 Usually available between 10am and 4pm on weekdays, and other times by negotiation/prior arrangement.